 and petition to work for you and through you (Philippians 4:6; Colossians 4:2).

-mistakes in haste and override what God's Spirit tells you to do.
+mistakes in haste and override what God's Spirit tells you.
 Remember the Spirit is willing but the flesh is weak, meaning its easy to ignore or override what God wants us to do.

 Why bless meals?

-Giving thanks to God for our meals is easy to understand, but I have also noted that people in other countries use pagan rituals to bless their crops, which end up on our dinner tables.
+Giving thanks to God for our meals is easy to understand, but I have noticed people in other countries use pagan rituals to bless their crops, which end up on our dinner tables.
 We do not need to worry about eating food blessed this way or even food that was used in pagan offerings (1 Corinthians 8:4-8).
-We just are not to participate in those rituals, which is why Apostle Paul says we should not be seen eating in a temple even though the food may be fine to eat; it will embolden a "weaker" or less knowledgeable believer to participate in pagan rituals (1 Corinthians 8:9-13).
+We just are not to participate in those rituals, which is why Paul said we should not be seen eating in a temple even though the food may be fine for us to eat; it will embolden a "weaker" or less knowledgeable believer to participate in pagan rituals (1 Corinthians 8:9-13).

 However, demonic rituals, sorcery, and black magic can contaminate physical objects, so if food or anything else is suspected to have been used that way, it should be cleansed by prayer, "for everything created by God is good, and nothing is to be rejected if it is received with gratitude; for it is sanctified by means of the word of God and prayer" (1 Timothy 4:4-5).

 are not as easy to understand as we might think.
-We have to have a
+We need a

 more complete knowledge of things and be able to understand God's guidance

-correctly by rightly dividing and connecting information together in the correct ways.
+correctly by rightly dividing and connecting information in the right ways.

 and trials - don't lose hope when we should not, be